nestjs/cqrs/README.md

 3. Services uses Repositories / DAOs to change / persist entities.
 4. Entities are our models - just containers for the values, with setters and getters.

-Simple, most popular [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application with layered architecture.
+Simple, the most popular [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application with layered architecture.
 Is it good?
 Yes, sure.
 In most cases, there is no reason to make small and medium-sized applications more complicated.
-So we finished with bigger part of logic in the services and models without any behaviour (btw. they are models still?
+So we end up with bigger part of logic in the services and models without any behaviour (btw. are they models still?
 I don't think so).
 When our application becomes larger it will be harder to maintain and improve.

 Let's change our way of thinking.

+### Commands

 To make our application easier to understand, each change has to be preceded by **Command**.
 If any command is dispatched - application react on it.
 Commands are dispatched from the services and consumed in appropriate **Command Handlers**.